I joined the Computer Science & Engineering Department

 Organizing Committee: ASPLOS'18 (Workshop and Tutorial Chair), ICPADS'16 (Track Chair), LCPC'15 (Web Chair)

-Journal Reviewer: ACM TACO, IEEE TC, ACM CSUR, Elsevier PMC
+Journal Reviewer: IEEE TPDS, IEEE CAL, ACM TACO, IEEE TC, ACM CSUR, Elsevier PMC

 Office: Room 412, WCH

 Computer Science & Engineering

 Winston Chung Hall 351